Urinary Tract Infection in Older Adults

 How can I help prevent a UTI?

-- Urinate after you have sex to flush away bacteria that can enter your urinary tract during sex.
+- Urinate after you have sex.
+This will help flush away bacteria that can enter your urinary tract during sex.

 When should I seek immediate care?